collinmcneese/github-actions-metrics/README.md

 For more detailed instructions and configuration options, refer to the individual README files within each subdirectory.

-### Webhook Collector
+## Webhook Collector

-This Node.js application serves as a bridge between GitHub webhooks and OpenSearch, allowing for the ingestion and analysis of GitHub event data within OpenSearch.
-It uses Express.js to handle incoming webhook requests and the OpenSearch JavaScript client to index these events.
+This Node.js application serves as a bridge between GitHub webhooks and backend data stores.
+Different data store backends are configured as part of the application and specified with the `TARGET_TYPE` environment variable.

-#### Features

-- **Express Server**: Sets up an HTTP server that listens for incoming webhook requests from GitHub.
-- **OpenSearch Integration**: Utilizes the OpenSearch JavaScript client to forward these events into an OpenSearch cluster for storage and analysis.
-- **Dynamic Indexing**: Determines the appropriate OpenSearch index (`workflow_run` or `workflow_job`) based on the type of GitHub event.
-- **Data Enrichment**: Enhances the incoming webhook data with additional metrics such as event duration and queue duration before indexing.
-- **Error Handling**: Implements basic error handling for both the Express server and the OpenSearch client operations.

-#### How It Works
+Supported backends include:

+- `opensearch`: Indexes incoming webhook data into an OpenSearch cluster.

+### Webhook Collector Contents

+- **`webhook-collector`**: A simple Node.js application that collects GitHub webhooks and stores them in OpenSearch.
+  - **`src/index.js`**: The main application file.
+  - **`src/opensearch.js`**: The OpenSearch backend module.
+  - **`package.json`**: Defines the project dependencies and scripts.
+  - **`src/seed-data.js`**: A script to seed the OpenSearch database with initial data.
+  - **`.gitignore`**: Git ignore file for Node.js projects.
+  - **`dist/`**: Contains the compiled JavaScript files, used by containerized deployments from docker-compose.

+### Webhook Collector Functionality

 1. **Server Initialization**: An Express server is initialized and configured to listen for incoming HTTP requests on port 3000.
 2. **Route Handling**:
+   - Route data is configured in the target module, which is selected based on the `TARGET_TYPE` environment variable.
    - A GET route at the root (`/`) that simply returns a server status message.
    - A POST route at the root (`/`) designed to receive GitHub webhook payloads.
 3. **Webhook Processing**:
-   - Upon receiving a webhook, the application determines the event type and selects the appropriate OpenSearch index.
    - For `workflow_run` and `workflow_job` events, it calculates the duration of the event.
 For `workflow_job` events, it also calculates the queue duration and the duration of each step within the job.
    - Adds a timestamp to the event data.
-4. **Indexing in OpenSearch**: The enriched event data is then indexed into OpenSearch using the determined index name.
-5. **Error Handling**: Errors during the request handling or indexing process are caught and logged, and an appropriate HTTP response is returned to the caller.
+   - Stores the event data in the configured backend.

-#### Setup and Configuration
+### Webhook Collector Setup and Configuration

-- **Dependencies**: Requires Node.js, npm, and access to an OpenSearch cluster.
+- **Dependencies**: Requires Node.js, npm, and access to a backend data store.
-- **Environment Variables**: Set the following environment variables to configure the OpenSearch connection:
+- **Environment Variables**: Set the following environment variables to configure application:
+  - `TARGET_TYPE`: The backend type to use for storing the data.
+Currently, only `opensearch` is supported.
+  - OpenSearch Options:
     - `OPENSEARCH_HOST`: The hostname of the OpenSearch cluster.
     - `OPENSEARCH_PROTOCOL`: The protocol (`http` or `https`) to use.
     - `OPENSEARCH_PORT`: The port on which the OpenSearch cluster is accessible.
     - `OPENSEARCH_USERNAME`: The username for OpenSearch authentication.
     - `OPENSEARCH_PASSWORD`: The password for OpenSearch authentication.
-- **Running the Server**: Execute `node index.js` to start the server.
+- **Running the Server**: Execute `npm run dev` to start the server locally for development.
 Ensure that the environment variables are set before starting the server.

-#### Security Considerations
+## Security Considerations

-- The server does not implement authentication for incoming webhook requests.
+- The webhook-collector server does not implement authentication for incoming webhook requests.
 - The OpenSearch client is configured with `rejectUnauthorized: false` for SSL, which is only for development purposes.